Careers Education, Information, Advice and Guidance (CEIAG)

 - The school takes advantage of external opportunities as they arise

-- To meet the statutory duties of the Technical and Further Education Act 2017, the school welcomes visits from a range of education and training providers throughout the school year and through the event listed above.
-Please see the school website for further details.
+In accordance with the Technical and Further Education Act 2017, the school welcomes visits from a range of education and training providers throughout the school year and through the event listed above.
+Please see the school website for further details

 Please click below to view Dorothy Stringer Destination Reports